Seagate/cortx-hare/rfc/6/README.md

     - waits for `m0mkfs` to terminate;
     - starts `m0d` process(es).

+11. Starts S3 servers.
+For each S3 server:

+    - obtains process fid from the Consul KV;
+    - adds service and watch entries to Consul configuration file;
+    - adds sysconfig and systemd entries;
+    - starts the S3 server.

 **Note:** `hctl bootstrap` command waits for a Mero process by polling status of the corresponding Consul service; see [5/HAX](rfc/5/README.md#storing-process-status-in-consul-kv) for more